“Operation Spring Awakening represented Nazi Germany’s last major attack in World War Two. Here are some of history’s other doomed final assaults.”

 MANY REMEMBER Adolf Hitler’s December 1944 assault on Allied troops in the Ardennes as the last major German offensive of World War Two.

-But with the German war machine running on empty and Allied troops pouring into the Third Reich from both the east and west, Spring Awakening was a futile gesture at best.
+But with the German war machine running on empty and Allied troops pouring into the Third Reich from two sides, Spring Awakening was a futile gesture at best.

-Conceived by Hitler himself, the foolhardy gambit was carried out by Josef “Sepp” Dietrich, a 52-year-old SS general and party die-hard who before the war served as the Fuhrer’s personal driver and bodyguard.
+Conceived by Hitler himself, the foolhardy gambit was carried out by Josef “Sepp” Dietrich, a 52-year-old SS general and rabid party loyalist who before the war served as the Fuhrer’s personal driver and bodyguard.